wesleytao/advanced/databass/offset.md

 ### Unit Tests

 Copy `test_offset.py` into the `databass/src/engine/` folder and then run it.
 All the tests should pass.
 Take a look at the file to see what we are testing.
+Feel free to add additional tests that we may not have included.
+Our autograder contains a more complete set of test cases that we will evaluate your submission with.

 ### Submission Instructions